 If you use a steamer without cleaning your face, some of the dirt, oils, and dead skin cells that are already on the face can add to the clog on your pores.
 This is a very important step that you shouldn’t miss.

-Some people take cleaning a step further by exfoliating their face.
+Some people take the pre-steaming prep a step further by exfoliating their faces.
 Exfoliating the face removes the dead skin cells in it.
 Most prefer to exfoliate before steaming, though we should mention that some like to exfoliate after the steaming procedure.

 This is optional and you may or may not do it.
 Just don’t overdo it.